maestrosalah-dev/relational-time-engine/README.md

 - Drift (MAE proxy): `0.208`

 This demonstrates that RTE can operate as a real runtime early-exit controller on an actual HuggingFace model.
+## DistilBERT Early-Exit Benchmark

+RTE was integrated as a runtime early-exit controller into `distilbert-base-uncased` and evaluated on CPU.

+### Best observed result

+- Threshold: `0.25`
+- Baseline latency: `27.64 ms`
+- RTE latency: `12.94 ms`
+- Speedup: `2.14x`
+- Executed layers: `3 / 6`
+- Layer saving: `50%`
+- Drift (MAE proxy): `0.208`

+This result demonstrates that RTE can function as a real runtime gating mechanism on an actual HuggingFace model, not only on synthetic transformer benchmarks.
 ---

 ## Whitepaper